9 Great Exercise Ideas For People With Back Pain

 After all, anything that can make you more mobile, reduce pain, improve your balance, and relax your body and mind can't be bad.

 Hopefully after reading through this list of safe and helpful activities for your back you have more of an idea of what you can do to stay active.

 As being active really is key to managing back pain well and continuing to live the life you want to live.

 There are a wide variety of exercises here so there should be something that suits everyone.

-For me personally I find a mixture of walking, swimming, pilates, stretching and yoga keeps me on the right path.
+For me personally I find that a mixture of walking, swimming, pilates, and stretching keeps me on the right path.

 Just remember not to overdo things and keep it to a moderate intensity and you'll be fine.

 Because once you make staying active a staple part of your lifestyle, you'll really start to notice the difference and never want to turn back.